smikhalevski/racehorse/README.md

 ./gradlew signingReport
 ```

+2. Go to [Google Cloud Console](https://console.cloud.google.com/apis/credentials) for your project and add an OAuth
+   client ID for Android.

-2. Add Google Sign-In SDK dependencies to your Android app:
+3. Add Google Sign-In SDK dependencies to your Android app:

 ```kotlin
 dependencies {